- 1. Who is accountable for processing my personal data?

 3. What cookies are used?

 As a general principle, cookies enable online recognition without reference to a specific person.
 Cookies may become personally identifiable when the information they contain is merged with other information apart from the information generated by the cookies themselves.
-Here a distinction is made between cookies that are necessary for the provision of website features, and cookies that are required for other purposes, e.g. analysis of user behaviour or displaying advertising-related content.
+Here a distinction is made between cookies that are necessary for the provision of website features, and cookies that are required for other purposes, e.g. marketing reach measurement, web analysis and market research.

 The cookies that are required for the provision of website features include the following in particular: